Varicocele Embolization in Houston, TX

 Varicoceles develop during puberty, but can grow over time, causing symptoms to become more noticeable.
 Symptoms from a varicocele can include pain that:

 - Increases with standing or physical activity

 Other complications of varicoceles include low sperm production and decreased sperm quality.
-It can also cause the testicles to not fully develop or shrink (testicular atrophy).
+It can also prevent testicles from fully developing, or cause them to shrink (testicular atrophy).

 How to Diagnose a Varicocele

-Your doctor may be able to tell that you have a varicocele by conducting a physical exam and feeling for abnormal enlargement of the veins in the scrotum.
+Your doctor may be able to diagnose a varicocele by conducting a physical exam and feeling for abnormal enlargement of the veins in the scrotum.
 A scrotal ultrasound may be needed to capture images of the structures inside your body.

 Treatment for a Varicocele

 Unless you’re experiencing pain, testicular atrophy, or problems with infertility, treating a varicocele may not be necessary.
 If you are experiencing these symptoms, talk to your doctor about your varicocele treatment options.
 Open surgery, laparoscopic surgery, and varicocele embolization are the most common treatment options available in Houston.

 Varicocele embolization is a minimally invasive image-guided procedure that delivers material to block blood flow to the swollen vein.
 A very small incision is made in the groin or the neck and a catheter is guided to the site of the varicocele.
 Coils or other materials are inserted in the enlarged vein to block blood flow and divert it to healthy veins.